16. Image registration¶

 As you saw in the results of the affine registration, this kind of “global” registration approach does well in registering the overall structure of one brain image to another, but it doesn’t necessarily capture differences in small details.
-Another family of registration algorithms register different parts of the image separately.
+Another family of registration algorithms registers different parts of the image separately.
 In principle, you can imagine that each pixel in the first image could independently move to any location in the second image.
-There are two problems with that approach.
-The first is that it’s completely unconstrained.
-If you can move every pixel in one image to any location in the other image, then you haven’t really registered the images to each other, you’ve replaced them.
+But using this unconstrained approach, in which you can move every pixel in one image to any location in the other image, you haven’t registered the images to each other, you’ve replaced them.

 Diffeomorphic registration is an approach that balances this flexibility with

 constraints.
 In principle, every pixel/voxel in the moving image could be moved

 to overlap with any pixel/voxel in the static image, but neighboring